EMAIL MARKETING CONTENT WRITING TIPS

 - Vague language – “Get Advice on This Thing”

 Let an expert in email marketing content writing take it from here

 A subject line can pull at emotions, stirring excitement and curiosity or providing exclusivity with urgency for a harmonious combination that screams “open me!”

 There are a ton of ways to combine emotions for the perfect subject line, and a ton more ways to mess them up.

-Stop having Jane the secretary write your emails and subject lines, and outsource the work to a professional writing agency staffed with email writers that know how to elicit response from your audience.
+Stop having Jane the secretary write your emails and subject lines, and outsource the work to a professional writing agency staffed with professionals in email marketing content writing that know how to elicit response from your audience.

 With a professional writing service, you’ll have someone to assist in making your email marketing campaign a success and have access to other resources like blog and article copywriters (that know how to write headlines that grab attention) and social media management.